Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Here are a few travel tips to make sure your adventure story is picture perfect.

 Credit cards are the safest way to transact in foreign countries because they aren’t linked to your checking account in any way.
 Aside from personal security, there are also many features your credit card may offer to benefit you while traveling.
-Alliant’s Visa Platinum Rewards credit card offers two rewards points for every dollar spent (including purchases abroad) and $0 liability for fraudulent charges!
-Utilizing a card that offers no foreign transaction fees can save you a pretty penny, with the normal rate being a 1% fee per purchase.
+The Alliant Cashback Visa Signature credit card offers cashback rewards for every dollar spent on qualifying purchases (including purchases abroad).
+It offers $0 liability for fraudulent charges and doesn't charge foreign transaction fees, which can save you a pretty penny, with the normal rate being a 1% fee per purchase.

 Perhaps one of the most common and easily avoidable travel issues is having your card blocked for suspected fraud in another country.
 Before you leave your home state, contact your financial institution to tell them you’ll be traveling.
 Many card carriers let you fill out this information online or in their app.
 They’ll need every state and country you’ll be passing through, as well as the dates you’ll be gone.